yossefelnajjar/coffee-website/README.md

 - **Clear the Cart**: For added convenience, users can clear the entire cart in one go, removing all selected products.

+- **Responsive design**: This website is fully responsive on all the devices.

 ## Technologies Used
 - **React**: The website is built using React, a popular JavaScript library for building user interfaces.